Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/10-get_moving_with_alveo/03-xrt-memory-allocation.md

                                            BUFSIZE*sizeof(uint32_t));
 ```

-Once we perform the mapping, we can use the userspace pointers as normal to access the buffer contents.One
-thing to note, though, is that the OpenCL runtime does do reference counting of the opened buffers, so we
-need a corresponding call to `enqueueUnmapMemObject()` for each buffer that we map.
+Once we perform the mapping, we can use the userspace pointers as normal to access the buffer contents.
+One thing to note, though, is that the OpenCL runtime does do reference counting of the opened buffers, so we need a corresponding call to `enqueueUnmapMemObject()` for each buffer that we map.

-The execution flow through the kernel is the same, but we see something new when the time comes to migrate
-the input buffer back into the device.
-Rather than manually enqueueing a migration, we can instead just map
-the buffer.
-The OpenCL runtime will recognize that the buffer contents are currently resident in the Alveo
-Data Center accelerator card global memory and will take care of migrating the buffer back to the host for
-us.
-This is a coding style choice you must make, but fundamentally the code below is sufficient to migrate
-`c` back to the host memory.
+The execution flow through the kernel is the same, but we see something new when the time comes to migrate the input buffer back into the device.
+Rather than manually enqueueing a migration, we can instead just map the buffer.
+The OpenCL runtime will recognize that the buffer contents are currently resident in the AMD Alveo™ Data Center accelerator card global memory and will take care of migrating the buffer back to the host for us.
+This is a coding style choice you must make, but fundamentally the code below is sufficient to migrate `c` back to the host memory.

 ```cpp
 uint32_t*c = (uint32_t*)q.enqueueMapBuffer(c_buf,